How to make a DIY Jigsaw Table (Step by Step Guide)

 Build bearing guides for the blade

-Cut a plywood piece (5 x 3 x 1,2cm) drill in 2 ø6mm holes in 2 cm apart.
+Cut a plywood piece (50 x 30 x 12 mm) and drill in 2 ø6mm holes 2 cm apart.
 Insert t-nuts and make them flush with the surface.

-Attach the bearings and adjust them as necessary to easily fit the jigsaw blade between them.
+Then attach the bearings with bolts and washers and adjust them as necessary to easily fit the jigsaw blade between them.

 How to make blade guides for a jigsaw table blade.
 Adjustable arm attachment.
 Inverted jigsaw fixed to a table with screws.